 In general, researching for a copywriting project has three phases.
 First, a copywriter gathers information about the product or service at hand.
 Then, they consult a person involved with creation or selling.
 Finally, a copywriter puts themselves into a potential buyer’s shoes, determining what kind of content would tempt them to make a purchase.

 Specifically, what market and niche research come down to is the process of getting familiar with the reader’s expectations and needs.
 A copywriter has to adjust content to their level of awareness since both the depth of information and the tone of writing depend on it.
+Luckily, there are many popular copywriting and writing tools to help them succeed in the process.

 Then, a copywriter needs to understand the core motivation that lies at the root of the prospect’s decision tree.
 This motivation is crucial for tailoring a message that resonates with the audience.
 After all, a vast number of purchasing decisions is based on emotions – to engage, a copy has to be able to the thug at the reader’s heartstrings as well.